atreyasha/spp-explainability/docs/develop.md

         1.  add visualizations of model runs using dedicated functions, preferably all using python libraries, or otherwise defaulting to R libraries

+        2.  use error-bar plot to reflect random seed iterations

     4. SoPa++ computational graph